vvchik/vagrant-serverspec/README.md

 ```shell
 $ vagrant plugin install vagrant-serverspec
 ```
-### In case of fork usage
+### Fork usage

-in case of fork usage you need to build it first
+In case of fork usage you need to build it first

 ```shell
 gem build vagrant-serverspec.gemspec
 ```

 (on windows you may use embedded vagrant ruby for that)

 ```shell
 C:\HashiCorp\Vagrant\embedded\bin\gem.bat build vagrant-serverspec.gemspec
 ```

 after that install plugin from filesystem

 ```shell
 vagrant plugin install ./vagrant-serverspec-0.5.0.gem
 ```